pwndoc-ng/pwndoc-ng/docs/docxtemplate.md

 ### linkTo

 Takes a text to display and a URL to generate a hyperlink.
+To apply a custom style to hyperlinks, add a style named "PwndocLink" in word templates.

 > Use in template document
 >```